parts of indian constitution

 • Article 241: Provides for the establishment of a High Court

-Regarding Delhi, Part 8 of the Indian Constitution has special provisions.
-Article 239-AA named Delhi and its administrator as the Lieutenant Governor.
+Part 8 of the Indian Constitution has special provisions regarding Delhi.
+Article 239-AA named Delhi and its administrator the Lieutenant Governor.

 Part IX- The Panchayats (Articles 243 to 243O)

-Part 9 of the Indian Constitution includes the provisions for the self-government available at the rural level.
-The Panchayati Raj has a lot of powers and functions.
+Part 9 of the Indian Constitution includes provisions for self-government at the rural level.
+The Panchayati Raj has many powers and functions.
 They mainly help with the area’s development and socio-economic growth.
-These parts of Indian Constitution empower local governance and ensure that rural communities have a voice in their development.
+These parts of the Indian Constitution empower local governance and ensure that rural communities have a voice in their development.

 Part IX A- The Municipalities (Articles 243P to 243ZG)

 Part 9A of the Indian Constitution specifies information related to Municipalities.
-Vital Parts of Indian Constitution, They are urban local bodies that provide civic services and amenities to their citizens.
+Vital Parts of the Indian Constitution: They are urban local bodies that provide civic services and amenities to their citizens.
 This part mentions that the roles and functions will differ based on the size and population of the municipality.

 Part IX B- Co-operative Societies (Articles 243ZH to 243ZT)